gizero/scm-course-ff3d/slides.md

 Organize commits into logically related changes

-- no more than one "task" per commit
++ no more than one "task" per commit
-- no less then one "task" per commit
++ no less then one "task" per commit
-- commit semantically
++ commit semantically

 --->

 # Best Practices
 ## Commit log messages
-+ <50 chars short summary
++ <50 chars short summary (`git log --online`)
 + blank line
-+ more in-depth description
++ more in-depth description (wrap at 72 chars)

+--->

+# Best Practices
+## Commit log messages
++ the body should answer these questions:
+  - what was the motivation for this change?
+  - how does it differ from previous implementation?
++ use imperative present tense for verbs
++ keep references to tickets/issues/bugs

+--->

+# Best Practices
+## Example commit log message

+--->

+# Best Practices
+## Commit log messages
++ consider enforcing standards with hooks

 --->